Home counties

 The term home counties describes a number of English counties close to London.
-There is no precise definition, but the counties bordering London are most likely to be described as members, namely: Berkshire, Buckinghamshire, Hertfordshire, Essex, Kent and Surrey.
+There is no precise definition, but the counties bordering Greater London are most likely to be described as members, namely: Berkshire, Buckinghamshire, Hertfordshire, Essex, Kent and Surrey.

 Other counties farther from London – Bedfordshire, Hampshire, Oxfordshire, East Sussex and West Sussex – are sometimes also regarded as home counties, due to their proximity to London and connection to its regional economy.

-The home counties come with a strong socio-economic stereotype, which characterises its inhabitants as comfortable, conformist middle class people.
+The home counties come with a strong socio-economic stereotype that characterises its inhabitants as comfortable, conformist middle class people.

 Origin

 The origin of the term "home counties" is uncertain.
-Marcus Crouch, writing in 1975, thought that it derived from the Home Counties Circuit of courts that had surrounded London since at least the 18th century.
+Marcus Crouch, writing in 1975, thought that it derived from the historic Home Circuit of courts that had surrounded London since at least the 18th century.
 Looking further back, he suggested that it included the counties in which, since the Tudor period, it has been possible for civil servants and politicians to have their country homes and still be able to travel into London without excessive delay when they were needed.